Angle Grinder Flap Disc Guide: Grit, Shape, and Finish

 Can I Use Flap Discs on Materials Other Than Metal?

-Yes, you can use flap discs on wood surfaces, plastic materials, and for concrete grinding.
-They’re effective for stone polishing, fiberglass applications, automotive bodywork, ceramic tiles, glass edges, composite materials, and drywall sanding too.
+Yes.
+You can use flap discs on wood surfaces, plastic materials, and for concrete grinding.
+They’re also used for stone polishing, fiberglass applications, automotive bodywork, ceramic tiles, glass edges, composite materials, and drywall sanding.

 How Long Do Flap Discs Typically Last With Regular Use?

-Flap discs typically last several hours with regular use, but your technique, material type, and grinding speed affect their lifespan.
-Watch for wear indicators and replacement signs to maintain application efficiency and avoid excessive heat generation.
+Flap discs often last several hours with regular use, but results vary.
+Your technique, material type, grinder speed, and how much pressure you use all affect lifespan.
+Watch for clear wear indicators and replacement signs so you don’t fight a disc that’s past its prime or generate unnecessary heat.

 Is It Safe to Use Flap Discs Without Protective Gear?